 ‘Elephant in the Room’

-This project aims to produce a publication in response to the fissures and anxieties in the structuring of the arts – framed as the ‘Elephant in the Room’.
-What are the elephants in the rooms you occupy or are denied in the arts?
+Towards producing a publication in response to the fissures and anxieties in the structuring of the arts – framed as the ‘Elephant in the Room’, the project asked: what are the elephants in the rooms you occupy or are denied in the arts?
 Who are these elephants tethered to?
 Do they make noise?
 Can you touch them?
 Why do they exist?
 How can we free them from the confines of the rooms?

-Towards this, we invite critical and honest representations by artists and art-writers in India for the prompt of ‘Elephant in the Room’.
-The attempt is to move away from a merit based aesthetical discourse and pave way for assertive and self-representational aesthetics of the multitudes of Indian experiences with/in the existent arts infrastructures.
+Towards this, we invited critical and honest representations by artists and art writers in India for the prompt of ‘Elephant in the Room’.
+The attempt was to move away from a merit-based aesthetical discourse and pave way for assertive and self-representational aesthetics of the multitudes of Indian experiences with/in the existent arts infrastructures.

 FAQS before you begin:

 Q1) What is a ‘closed call’ that is public?
 How is it different from an open call?